Bacalar Lagoon Mexico: The Complete Travel Guide

 In Bacalar, they have been adding more and more delicious restaurants, and even if I did my best it was difficult for me to try them all.

-Here is a list of the ones I managed to experience but also I added some of the others that I had on my list but didn’t make it.
+Here is a list of the ones I managed to experience, but I also added some of the others that I had on my list but didn’t make it.

 Restaurants in Bacalar for breakfast, lunch, or coffee